projektdexter/traffic_sign_detection/README.md

 ### Neural Networks improve accuracy to 96.5%
 The above results are not good although quite expected since these models are not very powerful when it comes to high dimensional data.
-To improve our performance, I look at neural network models.
+To improve our performance, we look at neural network models.
 I use 4 dense layers with ‘relu’ activation function and ‘HEUniform’ kernel initializer for back-propagation.
 The final layer uses softmax activation layer to predict the class.
 Finally, I use ‘sparse_categorical_crossentropy’ loss function and ‘Adamax’ optimizer to compile the model.
 The accuracy score for 5-layer ANN comes out to 96.5%.
-### Convolutional layer imrpoves the accuracy to 99%
+### Convolutional layer imrpoves the accuracy to >99%

-The final version uses convolution layer.
-In this version, I load the previous model with convolutional layer to further improve the accuracy score.
+In the final version, I load the previous model with convolutional layer to further improve the accuracy score.
+Adding ```Conv2D``` layer requires a lot of memory and makes the training slow.
+Nonetheless, we achieve a training accuracy of 99.75%.

 ### Dataset
 For the purpose of this study, I use the [GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) which has over 50k images of road signs in Germany along with their respective classes.
 Some of the images are shown below